Worf2340/minecraft-macros/README.md

 bind $$<onLeave.txt> and $$<onSeen.txt> to onChat

 (You should already have realname.txt bound to onChat.
-If not, binnd it)
+If not, bind it)

 bind $$<cleararray.txt> to onJoinGame